MatthewCranford/100-days-of-code/log.md

 ### Day 10: January 10, Wednesday

-**Today's Progress**: Got accepted for the Grow with Google Challenge Scholarship, started working on scholarship course work, worked on Semi-conductor formula, and fixed padding issue with wikiviewer
+**Today's Progress**: Got accepted for the Grow with Google Challenge Scholarship, started working on scholarship course work, worked on Semi-conductor formula, and fixed padding issue with wiki viewer

 **Thoughts** Today was a big day, woke up with an acceptance email from the Grow with Google Challenge Scholarship from Udacity.
 This is a big opportunity I plan not to waste.
 Now is the time to focus and put in the work.